What is a Construction Certificate?

-A Construction Certificate is an approval for building work that certifies that:
+A Construction Certificate is an approval for building work that certifies:

-- work completed in accordance with the specified plans and specifications will comply with the Building Code of Australia (BCA) including relevant associated structural standards and codes
+- Construction work has been completed in accordance with the specified plans and specifications and that it complies with the Building Code of Australia (BCA) including relevant associated structural standards and codes

 - the detailed construction plans and specifications are "not inconsistent" with the development consent